First Nations Environmental Contaminants Program (FNECP)

 ABOUT THE PROGRAM

-Indigenous Services Canada provides funding through the FNECP to help First Nations communities improve their health.
-The program supports these communities in identifying, investigating and characterizing the impact of exposure to environmental hazards.
+Indigenous Services Canada provides funding through the FNECP to support First Nations communities improve their health.
+The program supports these communities in identifying, investigating and characterizing the impact of exposure to environmental contaminants.

 Its activities include community-based: